Philippine Village Hotel: Miss Universe

 Delegates of Miss Universe 1974 were housed in the Philippine Village Hotel.
 One of the suites of the hotel was occupied by winner Amparo Muñoz, leading it to be named the "Miss Universe suite".

 Grand Air Terminal

 The hotel also operated as a terminal for another airline in the Philippines, Grand Air, from 1995 until 1999, when the airline ceased operations.

+Management

+From the 1990s, Mercure Hotels was responsible for managing the hotel.

 Closure

 Philippine Village Hotel ceased operations in May 2001.
 A year later, the next-door Nayong Pilipino park was closed to make way for the expansion of the airport complex.

+Demolition

+After a year, the New NAIA Infrastructure Corporation took over Ninoy Aquino International Airport, on April 10, 2025, it was announced that the long abandoned hotel would start demolition process starting April 21, to make way for NAIA Terminal 5.
+As of January 2026, the hotel has been demolished.

 Sequestration by the Philippine Government

 Due to non-payment of taxes, the government sequestered the property in 2023.
 The hotel was also deemed a threat to the airport's security as it was feared to be a potential base of operations for terrorism.
+Concerns were raised that the hotel could threaten daily operations of NAIA Terminal 2 and the 250th Presidential Airlift Wing.
+According to then-Transportation Secretary Jaime Bautista, clearance would be needed from the National Historical Commission due to the "50-year cutoff that automatically classifies it as a heritage site".

-Between November and December 2023, the Philippine Government took full control of the hotel and plans to demolish it for the expansion of the airport.
+Between November and December 2023, the Philippine Government took full control of the hotel and plans to demolish it for the expansion of the airport, which was initiated on April 21, 2025 and was completely demolished as of January 2026.

+In April 2025, it was reported that NAIA Terminal 5 will be constructed over land that used to be under the hotel.